-7.2.5a.
+7.3.5a.
 Demonstrate transfers with other groups (if any transfers occurred), NFA, or other membership association, cooperation with other Indigenous organizations/enterprises; provision of vessel activity report.

 In 500 words or less, explain the benefits received by all parties involved in this collaboration, including direct benefits to Nunavut.
 If the benefit includes use of vessel, include vessel activity report, and quota transfers.

-Full utilization of your allocation=4 points

-Allocated to a Nunavut enterprise, with no net loss= 4 points

-Allocated to a Nunavut enterprise, with net loss=2 points

-Allocated to a Southern enterprise, with no net loss =3 points

-Allocated to a Southern enterprise, with net loss = 0 points
+4 points possible: 4 points = full utilization of your allocation.
+4 points = allocated to a Nunavut enterprise, with no net loss.
+3 points = allocated to a Southern enterprise, with no net loss.
+2 points = allocated to a Nunavut enterprise, with net loss.
+0 points = allocated to a Southern enterprise, with net loss.
+[Note: there are 2 ways to earn 4 points, no 1 point option] /4

-7.2.6.
-Demonstrate adherence to and achievement of business plans, goals, and objectives
+7.3.6.
+Demonstrate adherence to and achievement of business plans, goals, and objectives (4 points).

-7.2.6a.
+7.3.6a.
 Demonstrate adherence to and achievement of business plan goals and objectives since the last Application for Allocation.